 - Sea breeze – Salt air from being near the sea is super corrosive and will to the same damage in months as you would see in years of regular use.
 If your home is near the sea, consider keeping your Nespresso machine in a cupboard or drawer.

-Tip 4: Third-Party Capsules
+Tip 4: Watch Out For Third-Party Capsules

 Not all third party coffee pods are created equal, and the size can vary a lot between manufacturers.